cswebdev/cswebdev/README.md

 <p>
   I am a trans woman in my early transition.
 I am switching careers from the optical industry to web and software development.
   <br>
-  I started programming in high school with Visual Basic and HTML4.
+ My journey in programming startedin high school with Visual Basic and HTML4.
 I don't miss only being able to use in-line styling!
   <br>
-  I am an enthusiast of art history, literature, and music.
+  Some of my other passions art history, literature, and music.
 My favorite eras of art have to be the Impressionist and Art Nouveau periods.
 I would like to write and publish a novel one day.
   <br>
   <br>
   Other fun facts: